Conservative data-driven finite element framework: Verification and comparison of stronger and weaker DD formulations

 from which the applied source term $\gls{source_term}(x, y)$ and boundary conditions for heat flux $\bar{q}$ and temperature $\bar{T}$ are derived.
 The example was chosen due to the high localised gradients which cause numerical difficulties and high finite element approximation errors with low order approximations.
-For this example, thermal conductivity $k = 1$ W/(m$\cdot$ $^\circ$C) is used and the analysis setup with the exact solution are shown in \autoref{fig:numerical_example_2_mexi_hat_general_setup}.